apache/airflow/docs/docker-stack/recipes.rst

 Google Cloud SDK installation
 -----------------------------

-Some operators, such as :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEStartPodOperator`, :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowStartSqlJobOperator`, require the installation of `Google Cloud SDK <https://cloud.google.com/sdk>`__ (includes ``gcloud``).
+Some operators, such as :class:`~airflow.providers.google.cloud.operators.kubernetes_engine.GKEPodOperator`, :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowStartSqlJobOperator`, require the installation of `Google Cloud SDK <https://cloud.google.com/sdk>`__ (includes ``gcloud``).
 You can also run these commands with BashOperator.